lmish/academic-kickstart/content/author/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "lokesh.mishra@space.unibe.ch"

-# List (academic) interests or hobbies
-interests = [
-  "Astrophysics",
-  "Planetary Sciences",
-  "Theoretical Physics",
-  "Statistical Learning",
-  "Artificial Intelligence",
-  "Deep Neural Networks",
-]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # user_groups = ["Researchers", "Visitors"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Astrophysics" institution = "University of Bern & University of Geneva"
+  course = "PhD in Astrophysics (ongoing)" institution = "University of Bern & University of Geneva, Switzerland"
 #  year =

 [[education.courses]]
   course = "M.Sc. in Physics"
-  institution = "Albert-Ludwigs University of Freiburg" year = 2018
+  institution = "Albert-Ludwigs University of Freiburg, Germany" year = 2018

 [[education.courses]]
   course = "B.Tech. in Engineering Physics"
-  institution = "Delhi Technological University" year = 2015
+  institution = "Delhi Technological University, India" year = 2015

 # Social/Academic Networking